esmero/archipelago-documentation/docs/annotations.md

 ### Adding and saving Annotations
 1. Navigate to the image-based Digital Object you would like to apply annotations to.
-	- _Please note: the Digital Object type must be setup to display the image file(s) using the Open SeaDragon viewer.
-Stay tuned for updates announcing web annotation integration for Mirador 3._
+	- _Note: the Digital Object `type` must be setup to display the image file(s) using the Open SeaDragon viewer.
+More information about about Managing Display Modes in Archipelago can be found [here](../docs/webformsasinput.md#manage-display).
+	- Stay tuned for updates announcing web annotation integration for Mirador 3._
 3. To add a new annotation, select and hold the Shift key.
 Click and then drag to apply either a Rectangular box or multi-point Polygon shape.
 4. Double click to exit the annotation drawing mode.
 5. Enter the text for your annotation in the pop-up window.